kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window is minimized.
+Is `true` if the window is minimized.

 ### window.minimize()